HugoHasenbein/redmine_attribute_quickies/README.md

 To copy last issue changes from an existing issue search the issue by subject or ID in the Issue-template field.
 Then press *Copy*.
 If a description change is detected you are provided with a drop down list.
 It lets you choose if the description change should be prepended, appended or if the new description should replace the description of the issue, on which Attribute-Quicky is applied with one click in the issue context menue.

 Use the "**Only strict match**" option to only activate this Attribute-Quicky in the issue context menu, if the current issue's attributes match the prevoius attributes of the chosen template issue.
-Example: the template issue's attribute 'A' was changed from 'X' to 'Z'.
-Attribute Quicky stores "Change 'A' from 'X' to 'Z'.
-If the current issue you want to apply the Attribute-Quicky on, has an attribute 'A' with value 'Y', then either a notice is shown next to the Attribute-Quicky in the context menu that after update the change from'X' to 'Z' would not match or if "**Only strict match**" is chosen, the Attribute-Quicky will be deactiavted.
-In case the current issue natches, no notice is shown.
+*Example:* the template issue's attribute 'A' was changed from 'X' to 'Z'.
+Attribute-Quicky stores "Change 'A' from 'X' to 'Z'.
+If the current issue you want to apply the Attribute-Quicky on, has an attribute 'A' with value 'Y', then either a notice is shown next to the Attribute-Quicky in the context menu that after update the change from 'X' to 'Z' would not match or, if "**Only strict match**" is chosen, the Attribute-Quicky will be deactiavted.
+In case the current issue matches the previous attributes of the template issue, then no notice is shown.

 * Optionally fill out **Log Time**
 * Optionally choose **Assign to last author**